 Well, the most obvious way is to export whatever sounds like you would a track.
 It’s not the fastest way, but it works and you can choose where you’d like to send it.

-The other way it to freeze/flatten it and navigate to the current project files, moving and renaming the file to wherever and whatever you’d like.
+The other way is to freeze/flatten your audio and navigate to the current project files, moving and renaming the file to wherever and whatever you’d like.
 You can find the ‘current project’ folder in the Browser.

 Tip 60: Saturator